PhD Dissertation and Completion Process

 At least 15 business days before your defense

 Once your record is complete the department manager will lock your online record.
 After it's locked, no changes can be made.
-Your record will go through a round of approvals (each committee member, AS&E staff, AS&E Graduate Dean, GEPA staff, and finally the University Dean of Graduate Education).
+Your record will go through a round of approvals (each committee member, School of Arts & Sciences (SAS) staff, SAS Graduate Dean, GEPA staff, and finally the University Dean of Graduate Education).

 You will receive periodic updates from the PhD completion website as these approvals move forward.
 Once you've received all your approvals, your dissertation is officially registered, and you must wait a minimum of five days to defend it.